tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

-So the very first event of the season, PGL Wallachia S2, they won.
+So the very first event of the year, PGL Wallachia S2, they won.
 They won with Parker, 4nalog, Davai Lama, Scofield, and KJ.
 And Parker was a machine during this event.
 Absolute god tier carry performance leading South America to their **first ever LAN win in Dota 2 history**.

-There's this incredible [time capsule of a thread](https://www.reddit.com/r/DotA2/comments/1g2wt4g/congratulations_to_the_winner_of_pgl_wallachia/) on /r/dota2 celebrating HEROIC's win. *Oh my god, it's amazing, who could've imagined, they've come so far, we're celebrating in the streets, I used to pray for times like these, etc, etc.*
+There's an incredible [time capsule of a thread](https://www.reddit.com/r/DotA2/comments/1g2wt4g/congratulations_to_the_winner_of_pgl_wallachia/) on /r/dota2 celebrating HEROIC's win. *Oh my god, it's amazing, who could've imagined, SA's come so far, we're celebrating in the streets, I used to pray for times like these, etc, etc.*

 But there's [one comment](https://www.reddit.com/r/DotA2/comments/1g2wt4g/congratulations_to_the_winner_of_pgl_wallachia/lrs39j2/?context=10000) in particular...